jgwill/olca/README.md

 - QStash message handling enables remote triggers.

 ### Test Release
+`make test-release` automatically bumps the patch version, runs tests, builds the distribution, and uploads it to TestPyPI using
+`twine upload --repository-url https://test.pypi.org/legacy/ dist/*`.
-Run `make test-release` to run `python -m pytest`, build a distribution, and upload it to TestPyPI.
-If credentials are stored in `$HOME/.env`, use:
+If credentials are stored in `$HOME/.env`, load them first:
 ```bash
 set -a && source $HOME/.env && set +a
 ```